v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 If any of these services returns an error code or experiences a non-transient failure, the delivery cannot be scheduled.
 An error code might indicate an expected error condition &mdash; for example, the customer's account is suspended mdash; or an unexpected server error (HTTP 5xx).
 A service might also be unavailable, causing the network call to time out.

-Based on business requirements, Fabrikam has identified the following non-functional requirements for ingestion:
+Based on business requirements, the development team identified the following non-functional requirements for ingestion:

 - Sustained throughput of 10K requests/sec.
 - Handle spikes of up to 100K/sec without dropping client requests or timing out.